thewebchameleon/Template.MVC/README.md

 # Template.MVC
-Intended for building **small self-contained business applications**, this template strives to be fast, secure and easy to understand
+Intended for building **small self-contained business applications**, this template strives to be fast, secure and easy to understand.

+## Features
+ - User profile
+ - Admin section
+ - User Journeys (Sessions)

 ## Architecture
  - N-tier application with a focus on seperation of concerns